MINUTES of the Hanover & Elm Grove LAT Meeting

 Present (as recorded on attendance list):

-N.B. attendees who do not ‘sign’ the attendance list are not recorded.
+N.B. attendees who do not ‘sign’ the attendance list is not recorded.

-The Chair invited all attendees to the meeting.
+The Chair invited all attendees to the meeting and asked attendees to introduce themselves.

 2. Minutes and matters arising: